Photo from Montgomery Ward Annual Report 1963

 Spartanburg, South Carolina

 In April 1972, plans for a major Sparkle City retail complex were announced.
-This would be developed by Chattanooga's Arlen Shopping Centers (precursor of today's CBL Properties), the First National City Bank and Equitable Life Assurance Society of the United States, both of New York City.
-The mall was being designed by the Humphreys & Associates firm.
+This would be developed by Arlen Shopping Centers (a precursor of today's CBL Properties) and New York City's First National City Bank and Equitable Life Assurance Society of the United States.
+The mall was being designed by Chattanooga's Humphreys & Associates firm.

 A 75-acre site, located 3 miles southwest of downtown Spartanburg, was purchased from the Yeomans family.
 An official groundbreaking was held on September 12, 1974.
 A 2-level (193,400 square foot) Sears became the first operational WESTGATE store on August 21, 1975.
 Next came a 1-level (70,000 square foot), Greenville-based Meyers-Arnold, which was dedicated on October 3rd.